goldlabel-apps/docsify/public/md/000_start.md

 ![header](../media/header.png)

-# Start
+# Getting started

-## Problem
+Next > Install

+## Goal of this software

-Maintaining useful, up to date documentation for internal and external use
+Maintain useful, up to date documentation for internal and external use

 ## Solution